 Certificates of Deposit

 Especially if you consider the fact that every CD is insured for up to $250,000 which eliminates the risk almost entirely.
-The rates you can expect to get from such an investment will depend on the term of the investment.
+The rates you can expect to get from such an investment will depend on the terms of the investment.
 That said, no matter if you choose short- or long-term, do know that rates are still quite low.
 At some banks, they even start as low as 0.10%.

 Preferred Stock Investments